-The competitors (the nine named competitors according to Composition of Mission form), no matter man or woman, participate only as navigators.
+The competitors (the seven named competitors according to Composition of Mission form), no matter man or woman, participate only as navigators.
 Each aircraft is flown by the Host Nation/competition organizer pilot, who executes the instructions of the competitor regarding navigation and timekeeping in the best possible way.
 The Host Nation/competition organizer pilot always maintains full command and takes any action or measure necessary to abide by the national regulations or to safeguard the flight.
+The Pilots will be appointed by drawing of lots.

-At least two (2), maximum four (4), competitors may participate in the preparation of the flight.
+At least two (2), maximum four (4), competitors from each Nation may participate in the preparation of the flight.

 All members of participating missions should attend the Flying Contest.
 No sport training facilities should be open for non participants.
-For this reason the Organiser should prepare an area for all missions where they can follow the Flight Contest (in real-time if possible), the area must not interfear with the planning area for the competitors.
+For this reason the Organizer should prepare an area for all missions where they can follow the Flight Contest (in real-time if possible), the area must not interfere with the planning area for the competitors.

-2.2 CONTEST REGULATIONS
+2.2.
+CONTEST REGULATIONS

 Each competitor flies a triangular route of about 40 minutes at an altitude determined by the Host Nation/competition organizer adhering to the national regulations.
-A constant altitude of 600 ft (+/- 150 ft) is recommended if allowed.
+A constant altitude of 600 ft (+/-150 ft) is recommended if allowed.